combra-lab/spiking-ddpg-mapless-navigation/README.md

 The paper has been accepted at IROS 2020.
 The arXiv preprint is available [here](https://arxiv.org/abs/2003.01157).

-**New**: We have created a new GitHub repo to demonstrate the online interaction with Loihi.
+**New**: We have created a new GitHub repo to demonstrate the online runtime interaction with Loihi.
 If you are interested in using Loihi for real-time robot control, please [check it out](https://github.com/michaelgzt/loihi-control-loop-demo).

 ## Citation ##